Optional Practical Training

-5. Mail the Form I-765 and supporting documentation listed below to USCIS within 30 days of receiving the new I-20 with the OPT request.
-Mail your application package to the appropriate USCIS address as listed on the I-765 website.
+5. Submit the Form I-765 and supporting documentation listed below to USCIS within 30 days of receiving the new I-20 with the OPT request.
+Submit your application package online or mail to the appropriate USCIS address as listed on the I-765 website.
 Keep a copy of these items for your records.

-You must submit two recent 2in X 2in identical passport pictures to send along with all your documents.
+You must submit a recent 2in X 2in passport photo.
 The USCIS instructions offer more details on photo requirements.
+If you mail your application, you must submit two identical photos.
 On the back of the photos, using a pencil, write your last name and Alien Registration (I-94) number.

 SUPPORTING DOCUMENTS (Students MUST read the USCIS website instructions for Form I-765 for any updated documentation requirements)

 - Completed Form I-765 (original form, or copy of web receipt if filed online)